goncu/change_tracker/README.md

 ### Step 1: Validating Input

 The program validates the provided file paths using the `check_input` function.
-This function takes `sys.argv` as input and checks that:
+This function:

+- Takes `sys.argv` as input.
-- The files exist at the specified paths.
+- Checks that the files exist at the specified paths.
-- Both files have the .xliff extension.
+- Checks that both files have the .xliff extension.
-- If any validation fails, an appropriate error message is displayed, and the program exits.
+- Displays an error message if any validation fails, and exits the program.
 - Returns both file paths.

 ### Step 2: Extracting Text

 The program then extracts source and target texts from both the original and edited files using the `extract_text` function.
 This function:

-- Takes one of the file paths returned by `check_input` as input (so it is called twice, first time for the original file, and the second time for the edited file).
+- Takes one of the file paths returned by `check_input`, as input (so it is called twice, first time for the original file, and the second time for the edited file).
 - Parses the XLIFF file using Python's xml.etree.ElementTree library.
 - Extracts all `<trans-unit>` elements, which contain the source and target text.
 - Stores the extracted text in a list of dictionaries, where each dictionary contains a `source` key for the original text and a `target` key for the translated text.